eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - condition id must be an alphanumeric string without spaces and withtout the ':'-character
 - value may be any expression which is permitted for 'earlyTarget' or 'finalTarget'

+Condition values can be [visualized](Traffic_Lights.md#track_phases) while the simulation is running.
+It may be useful to add extra conditions that are only used for debugging purposes.

 #### Example

 ```